caleb221/R4-04-Astromech/README.md

 <img src="https://github.com/caleb221/R4-04-Astromech/blob/main/droidImg/frontFootCloseup.jpg" alt="messy wires" width=200 height=200>
 <img src="https://github.com/caleb221/R4-04-Astromech/blob/main/droidImg/frontFootSide.jpg" alt="messy wires"width=200 height=200>

+# V2 Notes for the future
+  As with everything, theres always something to upgrade or clean up.<br>
+  Here's a list of things I've thought of to work on if a second version is going to be built.

+ Hardware upgrades:

+    Voice Recognition Module (elecHouse)
+    Buzzer
+    Stepper motor for 3rd Leg
+    Distance Sensors
+    More Environmental Sensors
+    **POSSIBLY** Replace ESP32 with orange/Raspberry Pi
+    Arc Generator (would also require Linear Actuator)
+    ***Fix up power components** (5V is being fed through the Arduino's Regulator, causing current bottleneck)

+Software Upgrades:

+    Web app CSS needs to transform the Image vertically and make things prettier Send Environmental Data to web UI
+    logging??
+    Give additional hardware options on web UI train elecHouse voice module to recognize commands

+ Mechanical Upgrades:

+    Combine 3/4ths of the body into 1 .stl
+    Body can be taller
+    create spaces in body for hardware components (slots, screw holes, etc.)
+    Figure out a 3Rd leg drive mechanism (leg also needs to fit in the body) change direct stepper connection to shoulders into something better (timing belts??)

 # Disclaimer:
  This R4 Unit is a personal voyage in learning freeCAD and helped me form a new curriculum for a Robotics Class.<br>